Goodhue County Board briefs

-Tuesday's County Board lasted 54 minutes.
-All five commissioners were present.
+Tuesday's Goodhue County Board meeting lasted just under one hour.
+All commissioners were present.